Termite Control Merritt Island

 What Attracts Termites to Merritt Island Houses?

-• Wood Contact: Ensure wood doesn’t touch the ground.
+• Wood-to-Ground Contact: Ensure no wood on your home is touching the ground.

 Swarming Termite in Merritt Island